xiaoninh/Urban-Data-Science/HW5_xh1163/README.md

   |||||||||

-  Include the main plot of the paper (the plot that summarized the result)
+  Include the main plots of the paper (the plots that summarized the result)

 ![main plot](Plots.png)